milchinskiy/ward/docs/api_user_guide.md

 ### 6.5.1 Overview

 Ward scripts run in an async-capable Lua runtime.
 Most operations that involve I/O (process execution, HTTP, timers) are implemented using async Rust internally, but can typically be called from Lua in a straightforward way because Ward drives the runtime for you.

 `ward.async` provides **user-level concurrency primitives**:

 - **Tasks**: run Lua functions concurrently via `async.spawn(...)`.
 - **Channels**: communicate between tasks with bounded queues via `async.channel(...)`.
 - **Await helpers**: a single awaitable contract (`:wait()` / `__call()`) used consistently by `async.await` and `async.select`.

 These primitives are intended for local concurrency (I/O overlap, worker pools, fan-out/fan-in), not for CPU-parallel Lua execution.

 ### 6.5.2 Awaitables contract (important)

 Ward uses a single user-facing await protocol:

 - An **awaitable** is a userdata that implements `:wait()` (preferred) and may also implement `__call()` so it can be awaited via `a()`.
 - `async.await(awaitable)` and `async.select(list)` operate on this protocol.
 - `Task` and `Channel` are awaitables via `Task:wait()` and `Channel:wait()`.

-This contract exists to keep concurrency composable: you can pass awaitables into `async.select` without “eagerly awaiting” them first.
+This contract exists to keep concurrency composable: you can pass awaitables into `async.select` without "eagerly awaiting" them first.

 ### 6.5.3 Tasks